nashio/jquery.onviewport/README.md

 onviewport
 ==========

-jQuery plugin: executes a callback when element is on viewport
+jQuery plugin that executes a callback when an element is visible inside the viewport

 ----
 Example